• Skip to primary navigation

 Instructions

-• Remove the skin from the chicken legs and divide them at the joint.
-Sprinkle them generously with salt and pepper.
+• Prepare chicken: If you like, remove the skin from the chicken parts.
+Divide them at the joint, if not already split.
+Season well with salt and pepper.

 4 chicken quarters + fine sea salt and pepper

-• Brown chicken: Heat the oil in the pan.
-Place the chicken skin side down and sear it for 3 minutes.
-Flip and sear for another 3 minutes.
-Sprinkle the paprika on top and stir well to coat the chicken parts with it.
-Add the chicken stock; it should cover the meat almost entirely, but the chicken should not be swimming in liquid.
+• Sear chicken: Heat the oil in a large pan.
+Place the chicken skin side down and sear for about 3 minutes.
+Turn and sear the other side for another 3 minutes.

-• Grate the garlic cloves and add them to the pan together with the rest of the chopped parsley.
-Cook for 1 minute, remove from heat and season.
+• Garlic sauce: Add the grated garlic to the pan together with the remaining parsley.
+Cook for 1 minute, remove from heat, and adjust seasoning.

 Polenta:

-• Heat the water in the large pot, but do not let it come to a boil.
+• Heat the water in a large pot without letting it boil.
 Add the salt and stir to dissolve.
-Add the polenta in a slow stream while stirring all the time.
+Slowly whisk in the polenta while stirring continuously.

 2 teaspoons butter